 Both North and North East Lincolnshire have slightly higher proportions of older people living in rural areas than in urban.
 In north East Lincolnshire 5.4% of the population is rural but 6% of people of pensionable age live in rural areas, and in North Lincolnshire 52 of the population is rural but 55.2% of people of pensionable age live in rural areas.

-In North East Lincolnshire as a whole 19.4% of the population is aged 15 or under and 20.4% is made up of men aged 65+ and women 60+.
+In the whole population of North East Lincolnshire,19.4% of the population is aged 15 or under and 20.4% is made up of men aged 65+ and women 60+.
 In North East Lincolnshire only Immingham, Healing and Barnoldby-le-Beck have smaller populations of older people.

 This is most marked in the smaller villages of North East Lincolnshire e.g. Hatcliffe (where there are only 14 young people aged under 15 years, and 67 people aged over 45 years out of a total population of 116) or East and West Ravendale (where there are only 14 young people aged under 15, but 139 people aged over 45 years out of a total population of 194).
 The small numbers of children in this area is particularly surprising given there is a thriving primary school in East Ravendale.